Making: With hands and machines

-In our experience understanding, developing and honing design skills is critical to cabinetmaking and students on the six month course engage in the initial classes of our design curriculum.
-Conducted in our dedicated art studio, we focus on artistic and technical drawing skills.
-These are the critical foundations for being able to interrogate your making on paper.
-Our technical drawing syllabus also ensures you understand draughting and can interpret drawings at a high level.
+In our experience understanding, developing and honing drawing skills is critical to cabinetmaking.
+Students on the six month course engage in the initial classes of our design curriculum, focused on artistic expression.
+Conducted in our dedicated art studio, we introduce artistic drawing skills, and how it applies in furniture.
+Whilst it is a long way from the full design education in our Twelve Month course, these classes offer a foundation for being able to interrogate your making, on paper.

 Every syllabus at Rowden starts with the basics.
 Working from the ground up cements the standard necessary for professional cabinetmaking.
 From this grounding, students move into advanced practical skills and knowledge.
 We have refined this course over more than 25 years, and it is highly structured.
 We focus on mastering the core skills and processes necessary to make outstanding furniture.

 Rowden ensures students understand the capabilities of many different tools in your hands; a hand plane, a table saw, a pencil or a full technical drawing.
 All useful to you at some point in the creation of fine furniture.
 We ensure they develop the confidence to appreciate the scope and limitations of each and when each might be appropriate.